 What is Swiss Carrot Cake?

-Rüblikuchen is a Swiss cake speciality that originates from the region of Aargau.
-In essence, the cake consists of a sponge cake mix, with carrots and nuts (either hazelnuts or almonds).
+Rüblikuchen is a Swiss cake speciality from the region of Aargau.
+It consists of a sponge cake mix, carrots, and nuts (either hazelnuts or almonds).

 Another term to describe this cake is "Karotten Torte" (carrot torte).
-In Germany, you differentiate cakes and tortes according to how they are made.
+In Germany, cakes and tortes are differentiated according to how they are made.
 A torte is a cake where the decoration is not baked in the oven.
-[Reference: Einfach Backen]

 There is no such thing as German carrot cake.
-Some say the difference between German carrot cake and Swiss carrot cake is that the German version uses a chocolate glaze to lock the moisture in longer. [source wikpedia Rüblitorte]
+Some say the difference between German carrot cake and Swiss carrot cake is that the German version uses a chocolate glaze to lock in the moisture for longer. [source wikpedia Rüblitorte]

 This Rüblikuchen recipe is pretty simple.
 What will take time is making the marzipan carrots from scratch.
 However, you can also buy them ready-made.